-Others in segment liabilities include expenses payable and due to Head Office, the related charges of which are either included under the respective segment (being expenses directly attributable or allocated on a reasonable basis) or are treated as unallocated.
+Others in segment liabilities include capital and reserves.
+Unallocated liabilities include payables to Head Office to the extent these are not directly attributable or allocated on a reasonable basis.
 The Bank renders its services within one geographical segment and has no offices or significant operations outside India.